 Story Image: Survivors stand by homes destroyed when the South Fork Dam collapsed in Johnstown, Pa.
 Photo courtesy of the Associated Press

 News traveled a lot slower in the late 1800s but amazingly early the next morning a relief train from nearby Pittsburgh arrived in Johnstown.
-As time continued, good Samaritans from Cincinnati and even Paris, France, launched relief efforts to help in the recovery.
+As time continued, folks from Cincinnati and even Paris, France, launched relief efforts to help in the recovery.

-It took 5 years for Johnstown to return to normal and begin functioning after the 1889 flood.
+Johnstown recovered from the 1889 flood 5 years later.
 Although not nearly as deadly and catastrophic as the one in 1889, the two other well-known floods were on St. Patrick`s Day in March 1936 with another in July of 1977.